evanovar/RobloxAccountManager/README.md

 **Q: Why is my token invalid?**
 A: Roblox cookies can expire after long periods of inactivity or if you change your account password.
 Use the "Validate Account" feature to check if an account is still valid.

-**Q: How does the JavaScript automation work?**
-A: It opens multiple Chrome instances, navigates to your specified website, and executes your custom JavaScript code.
-Useful for bulk account creation.

 **Q: If I update the .exe, will it cause data loss?**
 A: No. Updating the `.exe` will not delete your data.
 All data is stored inside the `AccountManagerData` folder.
 Just make sure the new `.exe` is placed in the same location as that folder.